-The Company will improve the transparency and objectivity of management by transitioning to a company with three statutory committees including Nomination, Audit and Remuneration Committees.
-The majority of the members of each of these committees are Outside Directors.
+The Company will improve the transparency and objectivity of management by transitioning to a Company with Three Committees including Nomination, Audit and Remuneration Committees.
+The majority of the members of each committee are Outside Directors.

-The Company will build a governance structure that is easy to understand from global perspectives, such as those of overseas investors.
+The Company will build a governance system that is easy to understand from global perspectives, such as those of overseas investors.

-The roles and responsibilities of the Company as a pure holding company are as follows:
+The roles and responsibilities of the Company, as a pure holding company, are as described below:

-The Company’s management organization has four supervisory units (Management Strategy Unit, Affiliated Business Unit, Financial Strategy Unit and Administration Unit) and clarifies their respective roles, responsibilities and authorities to strengthen the oversight function and improve the internal control system across the Group.
+The Company has six supervisory units (Management Strategy Unit, Business Development Unit, Affiliated Business Unit, Financial Strategy Unit, Human Resources Strategy Unit and Administration Unit) as management bodies to clarify each unit’s roles, responsibilities and authorities, thereby strengthening the oversight function and improving the internal control system of the entire Group.

-Directors elected and entrusted with management of the Company by shareholders will fulfill the following roles and responsibilities at the Board of Directors in light of fiduciary responsibility and accountability to shareholders in order to realize the basic mission statement, the Group Vision, etc.:
+Directors who are appointed by shareholders and are entrusted with the management of the Company are to carry out the following roles and responsibilities in the Board of Directors in accordance with their fiduciary responsibility and accountability to shareholders with the aim of realizing the Group Vision:

 When nominating Director candidates, the Company ensures diversity in consideration of the balance of knowledge, experience and ability on the Board of Directors as a whole.

-The Nomination Committee is comprised of three Outside Directors, non-executive Chairperson of Board of Directors and President and Representative Executive Officer.
-From the viewpoint of ensuring transparency and objectivity, its chairperson is appointed from independent Outside Directors.
+The Nomination Committee is composed of three Outside Directors, the Chairperson of the Board of Directors who does not execute business and President and Representative Executive Officer.
+The chairperson is chosen from among independent Outside Directors from the standpoint of ensuring transparency and objectivity.
 The Nomination Committee determines the content of the proposals relating to the election and dismissal of Directors to be submitted to the Shareholders Meeting as well as the content of the reports relating to the election and dismissal of the members of the management teams of the Company and Daimaru Matsuzakaya Department Stores and the appointment and removal of the chairpersons and members of the three committees to be submitted to the Board of Directors.

-The Audit Committee is comprised of three Outside Directors and two full-time non-executive Inside Directors who are familiar with the Company’s internal information to maintain and improve the accuracy of audit.
-The Audit Committee audits the performance of duties by Directors and Executive Officers in line with the overall policy and plan determined by the Board of Directors and audits important matters to be discussed at the Board of Directors meetings and other individual matters deemed necessary by Chairperson of Audit Committee as well as building and operation of internal control and prepares audit reports.
+The Audit Committee is composed of three Outside Directors and two full-time Inside Directors who do not execute business and are well informed about the Company’s internal information to maintain and improve the accuracy of audit.
+In addition, at least one of the Audit Committee members must have appropriate knowledge of finance and accounting.
+The Audit Committee audits the performance of duties by Directors and Executive Officers in line with the overall policy and plan determined by the Board of Directors and audits important matters to be discussed at the Board of Directors meetings and other individual matters deemed necessary by the Audit Committee as well as building and operation of internal control and prepares audit reports.

 In addition, the Audit Committee oversees accounting auditors to ensure the reliability of accounting information and determines the content of proposals relating to the election and dismissal of accounting auditors to be presented to the Shareholders Meeting.

-The Remuneration Committee consists of three Outside Directors, non-executive Chairperson of Board of Directors and President and Representative Executive Officer.
-From the viewpoint of transparency and objectivity, its chairperson is appointed from independent Outside Directors.
+The Remuneration Committee is composed of three Outside Directors, the Chairperson of the Board of Directors who does not execute business and President and Representative Executive Officer.
+The chairperson is chosen from among independent Outside Directors from the standpoint of ensuring transparency and objectivity.
 The Remuneration Committee determines policies concerning the decision of remuneration for each member of the management teams of the Company and Daimaru Matsuzakaya Department Stores and the details of remuneration for each member.

-The Company has a “Governance Committee,” which consists of President and Representative Executive Officer, Chairperson of Board of Directors, Representative Directors and all Outside Directors.
-The Committee has free, vigorous and constructive discussions and exchange of views on the issues relating to corporate governance and overall corporate management including the reform of the Board of Directors based on assessment by the Board of Directors and shares information and develops cooperation with Outside Directors.
+We have established the “Governance Committee” whose membership consists of the Chairperson of the Board of Directors, President and Representative Executive Officer and all Outside Directors.
+The Committee has free, vigorous and constructive discussions and exchange of views on the issues relating to corporate governance and overall corporate management including the reform of the Board of Directors based on the evaluation of the Board of Directors and shares information and develops cooperation with Outside Directors.

-The “Risk Management Committee” systematically manages and deals with overall risks mainly including strategy risk from a company-wide perspective and makes decisions from a perspective focused on risk management.
-The Committee is chaired by President and Representative Executive Officer and consists of senior executive general managers of supervisory units, presidents of major subsidiaries and other members.
-Using extensive expertise of the members elected from supervisory units, the Committee assesses various risks, develops measures against them and manages its progress.
+The “Risk Management Committee” systematically manages and addresses risks as a whole from a company-wide perspective, particularly with respect to risk related to strategies, and makes management decisions from a perspective focused on risk management.
+The Committee is chaired by President and Representative Executive Officer and consists of members including the senior executive general managers of supervisory units and the presidents of major business companies.
+Drawing on extensive specialized knowledge of the committee members elected from supervisory units, the Committee assesses a variety of risks, prepares necessary measures and monitors progress in that regard.